mackonsti/iASL/README.md

 In the folder `binaries` are currently found the compiled executables of `iasl` directly from Intel's own sources.<br/>

-Since the actual compiler name is the same, each version is differentiated with the release date from Intel.
+Since the actual `iasl` compiler name is the same through each new release, each version stored here is differentiated with the release date from Intel.
+Just download the needed binary and rename it back to `iasl` for using it later.

 ## Intel ACPI References

-The ACPI Component Architecture project is currently hosted over at https://www.acpica.org/<br/>
+The **ACPI Component Architecture** project is currently hosted over at https://www.acpica.org/<br/>

-The sources themselves are accessible at https://www.acpica.org/downloads/
+The sources themselves are freely accessible at https://www.acpica.org/downloads/ as **acpica-unix-YYYYMMDD.tar.gz** files.

 ## Compiling iASL